MicrosoftDocs/memdocs/memdocs/configmgr/sum/deploy-use/create-orchestration-groups.md

    - **Allow a number of the machines to be updated at the same time**, then select or enter a number for this specific count.
 Use this setting to always limit to a specific number of devices, whatever the overall size of the orchestration group.
    - **Specify the maintenance sequence**: Sort the selected resources to the proper order.
 Use this setting to explicitly define the order in which devices run the software update deployment.

 - Choose a **Pre-installation script**  and **Post-installation script** for your orchestration group as needed.
 The script should return a value of `0` for success.
 Any non-zero value is considered a script failure.
-Scripts with parameters can't be used<!--9893550--> and the maximum script length is 50,000 characters<!-- MEMDocs#1575 -->.
+Scripts with parameters can't be used<!--9893550--> and the maximum script length is 50,000 bytes which is 25,000 characters (as we use UNICODE encoding) <!-- MEMDocs#1575 -->.

    - For Configuration Manager version 2103 and later, choose a **Pre-installation script**  and **Post-installation script**  on the **Script Picker** page.
 Choose from the following options when adding or modifying a script: <!--6991647-->
       - **Add**: Allows you to choose a script to add.
 Type or paste a PowerShell script into the pane or use one fo the following options: